Vacuum Forming & Thermoforming Knowledge Hub.

 In a conventional open-frame vacuum forming machine, the heated sheet sags under gravity before forming, which leads to uneven wall thickness — thinner at the top of deep draws and thicker at the base.
 A closed chamber design solves this by sealing the area above the heated sheet, allowing controlled air pressure to be introduced.

-The process works in three stages: first, the chamber seals around the heated sheet.
-Second, pulsating air pressure is introduced from below to create a controlled "bubble" that pre-stretches the sheet uniformly.
+The process works in three stages: first, the chamber seals around the heated sheet and the bottom heater retracts downward to allow controlled sheet sag.
+Second, air pressure is introduced from below to create a controlled "bubble" that pre-stretches the sheet uniformly.
 Third, the mold rises into the bubble and vacuum is applied to pull the pre-stretched sheet against the mold surface.
 This pre-blow step ensures the material is evenly distributed before it contacts the mold, resulting in significantly more uniform wall thickness.

 All Machinecraft PF1-X Series machines use this European-concept closed chamber design as standard.
-The pre-blow pressure, timing, and pulsation pattern are programmable via the Siemens HMI touchscreen, allowing operators to fine-tune the process for different materials and part geometries.
+The pre-blow pressure and timing are programmable via the HMI touchscreen, allowing operators to fine-tune the process for different materials and part geometries.

 How do you choose the right vacuum forming machine?